Strategy That Works - A Thorough Approach to Keyword Research

-When last did you give any thought to your keyword strategy?
-Perhaps it's been awhile since you checked how well your keywords are performing?
+When did you last give any thought to your keyword strategy?
+Perhaps it's been a while since you checked how well your keywords are performing?
 If this is true for you, then it's time to make some changes.
-The key principle behind keyword research is to gain a deeper insight into your audience, without a keyword strategy in place you won’t know who your audience is, what they search for online or which companies they engage with.
-The crazy traffic you’re bound to generate is really just an added bonus that comes with a robust keyword strategy.

-Keyword research is defined as the practice SEO professionals use to find alternative terms (keywords) that people use when searching a particular subject online.
+Keyword research is defined as the practice SEO professionals use to find specific terms (keywords) that people use when searching a particular subject online.

-Researching for keywords helps users find what they're looking for and helps search engines recognise what your content is about.
-Proper research is therefore imperative to the success of your content and website.
+The proper use of keywords helps users find what they're looking for and helps search engines recognise what your content is about.
+A strong keyword strategy is imperative to generating relevant, valuable content and a good user experience on your website.

 Before we delve into how to get your keyword research done, you need a sure fire starting point for your strategy, namely; the buyer’s journey.

-The buyer's journey is the funnel followed by each of your site's visitors on their way towards becoming a fully-fledged customer.
+The buyer's journey is the process followed by each of your site's visitors on their way towards becoming a fully-fledged customer.
 Traditionally it encompasses the following stages:

 • Awareness – the visitor is experiencing symptoms of a problem but needs to do more research to correctly identify it.